 The staff at Alternative to Meds Center includes medical professionals to offer effective antipsychotic addiction treatment.
 To successfully end antipsychotic abuse, we employ the following techniques.
 Lab tests are used to find what may be the causes of the original symptoms.
 Toxicity is frequently found as the culprit.
 Whether this is a result of genetics or the environment, we then aim to clear the person of these toxins.
 To do so, processed foods, caffeine, and sugars are restricted and supplements known to be of benefit for these individuals are used as well as supplements that stabilize the inhibitory part of neurochemistry.
 Our program for antipsychotic withdrawal also works to support the neurochemistry through using natural substances, orthomolecular medicine, cleansing to remove toxins accumulated environmentally, targeted nutritional treatment, amino treatment, medication withdrawal modalities, peer support, personal training, yoga, exercise, massage, and alternative mental health therapies to address addiction to antipsychotics.
 When the individual begins experiencing the sedative and stabilizing effects of these therapies, their medication can be slowly and gradually reduced.
 You are invited to call and speak with us to obtain a more complete understanding of the types of antipsychotic addiction help that are available to you or a loved one.

-- Information Letter by CAMH, “Illness and Addiction – Antipsychotic Medication” published 2019, accessed online November 9, 2019.
+Information Letter by CAMH, “Illness and Addiction – Antipsychotic Medication” published 2019, [cited November 9, 2019]

 This content has been reviewed and approved by a licensed physician.